arnava25/peptide-evolution/README.md

 # Peptide Evolution Framework

-This repository contains the source code and minimal training data for the AMP evolution system described in:
+The main branch contains the source code and minimal training data for the AMP evolution system described in:

 **A Realism-Constrained Framework for De Novo Antimicrobial Peptide Evolution via Multi-Objective Fitness**
 (Arnav Amit, 2025)

+The dev branch includes cognition inspired heuristics in order to avoid convergence on local maxima.

 The framework uses evolutionary simulation, multi-objective scoring, and neural predictors to optimize de novo antimicrobial peptides under biochemical constraints.